Pierre-Théodore Verhaegen

-Pierre-Théodore Verhaegen (5 September 1796 – 8 December 1862) was a Belgian lawyer and liberal politician, known as the founder of the Free University of Brussels.
+Pierre-Théodore Verhaegen (5 September 1796 – 8 December 1862) was a Belgian lawyer and liberal politician known as the founder of the Free University of Brussels.
 He was twice chairman of the Belgian Chamber of Representatives (from 28 June 1848 to 28 September 1852 and from 17 December 1857 to June 1859).

 Family history

 He was born in Brussels, where he lived his whole life, and part of a Catholic family of lawyers from the region of Haacht.
-The Verhaegens had an academic background; two of them had been principals of the University of Leuven.
-Pierre-Théodore Verhaegen, his godfather, had been the last headmaster (rector) of the Old University of Louvain, before it was closed by the French revolutionary troops.
-The family went on to become part of the Catholic elite of Belgium, and was raised to the nobility, which Pierre-Théodore always refused.
+The Verhaegens had an academic background; two had been principals of the University of Leuven.
+Pierre-Théodore Verhaegen, his godfather, had been the last headmaster (rector) of the Old University of Louvain before it was closed by the French revolutionary troops.
+The family went on to become part of the Catholic elite of Belgium and was raised to the nobility, which Pierre-Théodore always refused.
 They married into families such as Carton de Wiart and Wouters d'Oplinter.

 His best-known descendant is possibly his grandson Arthur Verhaegen, architect (especially of Catholic school buildings), Conservative-Catholic member of parliament, and founder of the antisocialist worker association and the Catholic daily Het Volk.
-Father Philippe Verhaegen was spiritual advisor to King Baudouin I of Belgium for 20 years.

-Another descendant is Marie-Pierre, Countess Bernard d'Udekem d'Acoz, cousin by marriage to Queen Mathilde of Belgium.
+Father Philippe Verhaegen was spiritual advisor to King Baudouin for 20 years.
+Another descendant is Marie-Pierre, Countess Bernard d'Udekem d'Acoz, cousin by marriage to Queen Mathilde.

 Life

 Pierre-Théodore Verhaegen grew up when Belgium was incorporated into France.
-The influence of the French revolution was large, certainly in his birth city Brussels, where his father had established himself as a lawyer.
-He went to school at the Lycée impérial, and afterwards went on to study law at the Ecole de Droit, which had been founded by Napoleon I of France in Brussels.
-When in 1815, French predominance had been replaced by Dutch, through the union with the Netherlands under king William I of the Netherlands, he became a lawyer himself.
+The French Revolution's influence was immense, certainly in his birth city, Brussels, where his father had established himself as a lawyer.
+He attended school at the Lycée impérial and studied law at the Ecole de Droit, founded by Napoleon I of France in Brussels.
+When, in 1815, French predominance had been replaced by Dutch, through the union with the Netherlands under King William I of the Netherlands, he became a lawyer himself.
 His first large case involved three priests accused of disobedience to the regime of William I. His legal practice made him a wealthy man.

-An important step in its life was undoubtedly his decision to join freemasonry.
-In 1823, he was inaugurated in the Brussels Lodge L'Espérance, presided by the Prince of Orange.
+Undoubtedly, his decision to join freemasonry was an important step in his life.
+In 1823, he was inaugurated in the Brussels Lodge L'Espérance, presided over by the Prince of Orange.
 His relations with the prince led to an appointment as burgomaster of Watermael-Boitsfort, then still a very rural municipality in the Sonian Forest.